 Why?
 What’s going on?
 Well I’ll give you a quick example: this is a picture of my daughter Chloe.
-Chloe was in fourth grade, a year or so ago, and the teacher says to Chlow, “Chloe, go draw a picture of a bear.”
+Chloe was in fourth grade, a year or so ago, and the teacher says to Chloe, “Chloe, go draw a picture of a bear.”
 Cool, no problem.
 So she goes and draws this bear and she makes it purple and funky shaped and it’s really cool you know?
 So she runs up to the teacher and she hands it to her and she’s waiting for praise and admiration.
 You know what that teacher said?
 “Chloe, that’s not what bears look like.
-Bear aren’t that colour.
+Bears aren’t that colour.
 Go back and redo it.”
 So in that moment, it wasn’t that her creativity went away – that’s her gift as a human being, in fact that’s all of our gifts as human beings.
 But she learned a terrible lesson that we teach throughout the day to our kids but also to out colleagues and even ourselves.
 ‘Don’t take risks, don’t try something new, don’t do something interesting, just do the bare minimum.’
 That’s not what bears look like.

 Really?
 Anyone ever see one of these?
 [Shows slide] What is this called?

-[Audience]: an ugly doll.
+Audience: An ugly doll.